CodeRacket/coderacket/README.md

-# outis-web-solutions
+# CodeRacket
-Outis Web Solutions  - Personal Portfolio
+CodeRacket  - Personal Portfolio
 This repository contains source code for my portfolio website with a purpose of show casing my freelance web development services.
 The site uses a Responsive Design Targeted for: